uprial/takeaim/README.md

 ## Configuration
 [Default configuration file](src/main/resources/config.yml)

+## Integration from other plugins

+An example of how to check that TakeAim is enabled and to work if it's not: [TakeAimAdapter.java](https://github.com/uprial/masochisticsurvival/blob/main/src/main/java/com/gmail/uprial/masochisticsurvival/common/TakeAimAdapter.java)

 ## Author
 I will be happy to add some features or fix bugs.
 My mail: uprial@gmail.com.